fengvyi/Build-Front-End-Web-Applications-from-Scratch/README.md

 <a name="minesweeper"/>

 ## Jamming
-Jammming is a React web application that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.<br/>
+Jammming is a React web application that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 Website: https://jamming-zefengsong.surge.sh/

 ### Snapshot